-I’ve served this various ways over the years both hot and cold, mostly with basil and walnuts.
-(Brenda’s original recipe called for pine nuts) but in a pinch you can sub any nut and other greens such as arugula, spinach, parsley…. the possibilities are endless.
+I’ve served these various ways over the years both hot and cold, mostly with basil and walnuts.
+(Brenda’s original recipe called for pine nuts) but in a pinch, you can sub any nut and other greens such as arugula, spinach, parsley…. the possibilities are endless.

 I love that a simple dish can be served for a regular weeknight dinner or can be presented in a way that makes it seem super special by swirling it on forks and serving it on a pretty platter.